Herb Roasted Turkey

 Equipment Needed

 A few years later I saw that one of my coolers was big enough to hold the turkey and keep it cold with less ice in it, so I started using that method.
-Just make sure your cooler is completely cleaned and sanitized, before and after use.
+Just ensure your cooler is completely cleaned and sanitized, before and after use.

 You will also need a roasting rack and pan.
-You can buy a dedicated roasting rack and pan, or you can use the bottom half of a Dutch oven and make the rack with rolled-up aluminum foil.
+You can buy a dedicated roasting rack and pan or use the bottom half of a Dutch oven and make the rack with rolled-up aluminum foil.

 It really doesn’t matter which pan you roast it in, as long as you have a way for the juices to drain.